CoFH/cofh.github.io/docs/gelid-cryotheum/index.md

 catalyzer](/docs/augment-elemental-catalyzer/) is installed.

 ### Coolant
 Gelid cryotheum is a very effective [coolant](/docs/coolants/).
-It is three times as strong and lasts 12 times as long as [water](https://minecraft.gamepedia.com/Water).
+It is 3 times as effective and lasts 12 times as long as [water](https://minecraft.gamepedia.com/Water).